 What’s the current status of the PSLF Program?

 Public Service Loan Forgiveness Employment Certification Forms (ECFs)

 Source: FedLoan Servicing, Federal Government, SLP Calculations

 Along the way, there will be attempts to repeal the program.
 One might be successful, but it will likely grandfather in current borrowers.
-There are now almost 1 million people depending on PSLF!
-If you were a Congressperson, would you want to piss off 1 million highly educated people who all vote?
+There are now over 1 million people depending on PSLF.
+If you were a congressperson, would you want to piss off 1 million highly educated people who all vote?